 - Keep Hair Length Uncut Unless Instructed: Unlike traditional FUE, Micro FUE allows for partial or no shaving, especially in unshaven hair transplants.
 Follow your surgeon’s shaving instructions precisely to preserve planning accuracy.

-- Prepare Mentally for a Longer Session: Because Micro FUE involves greater precision and smaller punch sizes, it often takes longer than conventional FUE.
+- Prepare Mentally for a Longer Session: Because Micro FUE involves greater precision and smaller punch sizes, it takes longer than conventional FUE.
 Bring headphones, entertainment, or reading material to help pass time comfortably.

 What Potential Side Effects Can Occur After a Micro FUE Hair Transplant?